Luukuton/Ryuuri-tiralab2021/README.md

 ## Testing

 Tests can be performed with:
 ```
 gradlew test
 ```

-and benchmarks with
+and benchmarks with:
 ```
-gradlew benchmark
+gradlew clean benchmark
 ```

 Code coverage can be created with: